brunonatali/install/README.md

     )
 ));
 ```
 Note 2.
-In the above example, don't matther what is the value of require-installed item, just need to be registered as a key.
+In the above example, don't matther what is the value of require-installed item (*EXCEPT FOR 'force' that is reserved internally), just need to be registered as a key.

 ## Install